-With temperatures beginning to dip it’s that time of year where we start to bundle up—whether it’s an Eagles hat to go outside or an extra blanket on the couch—because winter is almost here.
-Our region is expected to experience average winter temperatures this year, but with so many people working and learning from home, even an average winter can be very impactful.
+With temperatures beginning to dip it’s that time of year where we start to bundle up—whether it’s an Eagles winter hat to go outside or an extra blanket on the couch—because winter is here.

-That’s why, even amid the COVID-19 pandemic, we’ve been hard at work preparing our systems, and testing processes and procedures to ensure safe and reliable natural gas and electric service to help meet increased customer demand and keep homes and businesses warm and bright all winter long.
-In advance of the heating season, PECO has inspected its natural gas infrastructure, completed necessary repairs or replacements of equipment, performed preventative maintenance work, and installed additional natural gas main and service lines to bring safe and reliable natural gas service to new customers.
-PECO has secured natural gas supply and completed filling storage facilities to serve our more than 534,000 natural gas customers this heating season.
+PECO has been hard at work preparing our systems, and testing processes and procedures to ensure safe and reliable natural gas and electric service to help meet increased customer demand and keep homes and businesses warm and bright all winter long.
+In advance of the heating season, PECO inspected its natural gas infrastructure, completed necessary repairs or replacements of equipment, performed preventative maintenance work, and installed additional natural gas main and service lines to bring safe and reliable natural gas service to new customers.
+PECO secured natural gas supply and completed filling storage facilities to serve our more than 540,000 natural gas customers this heating season.

-For those doing some holiday shopping, PECO inspected and patrolled more than 40 circuits and 315 miles as part of its annual mall inspection program in advance of the winter and holiday shopping season.
+PECO inspected and patrolled more than 40 circuits and 325 miles as part of its annual mall inspection program in advance of the winter and holiday shopping season.
 And due to the increase in online shopping during the COVID-19 pandemic, distribution centers such as Amazon, UPS, USPS and FedEx were also inspected as part of the company’s winter readiness programs.

-But we’re not the only ones getting prepared, customers can too by following these helpful tips:
+But we’re not the only ones ensuring we’re prepared, customers can too by following these helpful tips:

 - Use a programable thermostat to efficiently set and control the temperature.